waivey/be-nc-news/README2.md

 ### Prerequisites

-You will need to install the following software to get going
+You will need to install the following minimum versions of software to get going

 ```
+Npm ^6.12.0 (or yarn equivalent)
-Express
+Express ^4.17.1
-Knex
+Knex ^0.20.1
-Postgres
+Postgres ^7.12.1
 ```

 and these will just be for development